konnir/social_media_grammar_spelling/README.md

 - See image at the page top.

 ## License:
-- The work here is for research purpose.
 - All Original code done by the author is free to use in any way without any warrenty.
 - Data (like Cheng-Caverlee-Lee , 2010", 5M Tweets), or / and third party used here belong to their creators and it is user responsibility to comply with their licenses.
 - X dataset belong to X (Tweeter), it is user responsibility to comply with their licenses.
+- The purpose of this code and demo is for reaserch only.